-Montessori Activities for 3-Year-Olds: 15 Calm Ideas That Build Real Independence
+Montessori Activities for 3-Year-Olds: 15 Calm Ideas, Setup Tips, and Shelf Plan

 Three is a lovely Montessori age.